Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-06-Create DLP Policies.md

+# lab - 06 : Create a DLP policy

+In this lab, you will create a Data Loss Prevention policy in the Microsoft Purview portal to protect sensitive data from being shared by users.
+The DLP Policy that you create will inform your users if they want to share content that contains Credit Card information and allow them to provide a justification for sending this information.

 ### Task 1 – Create a DLP policy

-In this exercise, you will create a Data Loss Prevention policy in the Microsoft Purview portal to protect sensitive data from being shared by users.
-The DLP Policy that you create will inform your users if they want to share content that contains Credit Card information and allow them to provide a justification for sending this information.
+In this task, you will create a Data Loss Prevention policy in the Microsoft Purview portal to protect sensitive data from being shared by users.

 1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com**